Boombastick4/Flying_Gardeners/README.md

 ![img](img/img1.jpeg)

 ## How to download
-1. Go to this page's (Release) files
+1. Go to this page's [Release](https://github.com/Boombastick4/Flying_Gardeners/releases/download/1.0.2/Flying.Gardeners.zip) files or download the repository directly
 2. 2.
-Download the `Flying_Gardeners.zip` file,
+Download the `Flying_Gardeners.zip` file.
 3. Open your launcher of choice and import the pack there

 **For Prism Launcher**
 ![PrismLauncher](img/PrismLauncherImport.png)

 **For CurseForge**

 ![CurseForge](img/CurseForgeImport.png)

 4. Wait for the launcher to import all the mods.